-Assessing the full integrated approach option which also accounts for some road based interventions has a slightly less certain result in the assessment. general, the integrated approach performs more strongly than the BAU or solely road based approaches but the presence of some road based policies has a negative effects.
-This is particularly so when assessing criteria 7 and 8, namely air quality and GHG emissions.
-Whilst sustainable transport has a positive effect on these indicators, the development of the road network could mitigate against these and cause an overall neutral effect.
-However the nature scale of road based developments, improvement works or maintenance would affect whether the road based interventions' negative effects outweighed the positive effects form sustainable transport.
-It is believed that the combination of the two approaches constitutes a realistic and pragmatic overall approach which favours sustainable transport, reasonable maintenance of the road network and new road infrastructure to
+Integrated approach based on a Combination of all Transport Modes ✓ ✓ ✓ ✓ ✓ ✓ ✓ Assessing the full integrated approach option which also accounts for some road based interventions has a slightly less certain result in the assessment In general, the integrated approach performs more strongly than the BAU or solely road based approaches but the presence of some road based policies has a negative effects.
+This is particularly so when assessing criteria 7 and 8 namely air quality and GHC emissions.
+Whilst sustainable transport has a positive effect of these indicators, the development of the road network could mitigated against these and cause an overally and scale of road based developments, improvement works or maintenance would affect whether the road based interventions' negative effect outweighed the positive effect form sustainable transport.
+It is believed that the combination of the two approaches constitutes are realistic and pragmatic overal approach which favour sustainable transport, reasonable maintenance of the road network and new road infrastructure to connect to new public transport infrastructure to create a fully integrated and coherent transport network that meets the needs of a majority of stakeholders.
+It is recommended that this approach be rejected as a principal policy approach due to its incompatibility with air quality and reduction in GHG emissions through the inclusion of unsustainable transport improvements.
+Full Intervention / Prioritising Private Car and Road Networks X ? x ? x x X X X X The prioritisation of private cars approach generally performs poorly when assessed against the SEA objectives.
+The approach will have an uncertain effect on only two objectives; cultural heritage and sensitive soils and geology.
+All other eight SEA objectives have been assessed as incompatible with the prioritisation of private vehicles approach and it is thus recommended that this option be rejected and not adopted as principal policy.